Looking for an alternative to Heroku? Get our (not so) vendor-neutral version of the showdown here!

 |Koyeb||16 GB||16||160 GB||$172/mo per node + one $79/mo startup plan|

 At this price level, Heroku finally offers autoscaling but still doesn't offer private networking or global deployments.

 Koyeb on the other hand provides autoscaling, private networking, and global deployments in 10 core locations and across 250+ edge locations.
 You also benefit from our SLA and e-mail support.

 You benefit from 65% monthly savings on each node with Koyeb.

 We built Koyeb to provide developers the fastest way to deploy apps globally.
 The built-in features we provide aim to create a true serverless experience that power your apps and speed up the time between a feature idea and its reality.

-Join us over on Slack to let us know if you think something is missing in this comparison or if you think there is an error in our side of the story!
+Join us on our community platform to let us know if you think something is missing in this comparison or if you think there is an error in our side of the story!